Chinese Empire

 Approximate territorial extent of various dynasties and states in China from 2070 BC to 1820 AD.

-Chinese Empire (中华帝国 (中華帝國, Zhōnghuá Dìguó)), or Empire of China, refers to the realm ruled by the Emperor of China during the era of Imperial China.
-It was coined by western scholars to describe the Ming and Qing dynasties (or imperial Chinese dynasties in general).
+The Chinese Empire (中华帝国 (中華帝國, Zhōnghuá Dìguó)), or the Empire of China, refers to the realm ruled by the Emperor of China during the era of Imperial China.
+The term was coined by western scholars to describe the Ming and Qing dynasties, and it may also refer to imperial Chinese dynasties in general.
 Another term was the "Celestial Empire", in reference to the status of the emperor as the Son of Heaven.
 In 221 BC, China was unified under an emperor for the first time, and various imperial dynasties ruled China for a total of two millennia since then, including the Qin, Han, Jin, Sui, Tang, Song, Yuan, Ming, and Qing, among others.

 Etymology and usage

 A 1825 map showing the Chinese Empire and other Asian regions.

 A 1840 map showing the Chinese Empire and Japan.

 A 1851 map showing the Inner Asian dependencies of the Chinese Empire.

 A 1890 map showing Qing China (labeled "Chinese Empire").

 The word "China" has been used in English since the 16th century.
 China was previously known to Europeans as Cathay, as used in Marco Polo's book on his travels in the 13th century (during the Yuan dynasty), and it took a while for most Europeans to be convinced that Cathay referred to China or North China.
 The term "Chinese Empire" first appeared in the 16th century (late Ming dynasty), and its usage increased during the following Qing dynasty.